 This one’s a game-changer.
 Women with PCOS are often insulin resistant, which is when cells in your muscles, fat, and liver don’t respond well to insulin and can’t easily take up glucose from your blood.
 The pancreas produces even more insulin to lower blood sugar levels.
 That extra insulin promotes weight gain and increases cravings, which can lead to binge-eating or consuming too much sugar.

 A PCOS-friendly diet is a varied diet that satisfies your hunger and helps you maintain a healthy weight.
 If you’ve been diagnosed with PCOS, you may have been told to cut out carbs altogether because they spike your blood sugar.
 This isn’t a sustainable approach.
+If your curious what foods to keep around for PCOS, check out our pantry must-haves HERE and our roundup of PCOS-fighting foods HERE.

 You can eat carbs, but the way you eat them makes a big difference in how your body digests the food and absorbs the sugar into your bloodstream.
 It’s a good idea to balance carbs with protein, healthy fats, and fiber.
 For example, if you’re having fish and salad, you could add a side of rice.
 The healthy fats in the fish and the fiber in the salad will slow down how quickly the carbs make your blood sugar rise, and control how quickly it comes back down.